-According to the National Highway Traffic Safety Administration (NHTSA), someone is killed or seriously injured in a large commercial truck accident every 16 minutes.
+According to the National Highway Traffic Safety Administration (NHTSA), someone suffers serious injury or wrongful death in a large commercial truck accident every 16 minutes.
 If this statistic is unsettling, the most frustrating part is that in many cases, these truck accidents are preventable.

 Some of the most common causes of truck accidents include:

 - Driver fatigue

 Out of these, the single most common reason for commercial truck collisions is driver fatigue.
 Many trucking companies pay their drivers by the mile, encouraging them to make deliveries as quickly as possible in order to maximize their paycheck.
 In an attempt to counteract driver fatigue, federal law limits the amount of consecutive hours a truck driver can operate their vehicle in a day, requiring drivers to take mandated rest breaks between long shifts.